2018 Florida Senate election: Closest races

+Predictions

 District 2

-District 2 consists of Bay, Holmes, Jackson, Walton, Washington, and part of Okaloosa counties.
+District 2 consists of Bay, Holmes, Jackson, Walton, and Washington counties, and part of Okaloosa County.
 Incumbent George Gainer was re-elected by a margin of 51 percent.

 Republican primary

 Incumbent George Gainer won the primary unopposed.

 Democratic primary

 Attorney Gigi Gibson won the primary unopposed.

 General election

 Predictions

 MCI Maps gave the second district a rating of "Safe GOP".

 Results

 District 4

-District 4 consists of Nassau and part of Duval counties.
+District 4 consists of Nassau County and part of Duval County counties.
 Incumbent Aaron Bean was re-elected by a margin of 29 percent.

 Republican primary

 Incumbent Republican Aaron Bean defeated challenger Carlos E. Slay in the Republican primary by a margin of 75 percent.